RyCSmith/Nursery/README.md

 This program consists of 13 classes all contained within the package rsmithNurseryProject.
 A brief description of the classes is as follows:

-RunNursery - used to launch the operation of the nursery.
+—RunNursery - used to launch the operation of the nursery.

-InputOutput - provides sample data, that is loaded into the program automatically for demonstration purposes
+—InputOutput - provides sample data, that is loaded into the program automatically for demonstration purposes

-MenuInfo - provides methods that service the menu options provided by RunNursery.
+—MenuInfo - provides methods that service the menu options provided by RunNursery.

-MakeSale - provide items to take customer and product info and complete a sale.
+—MakeSale - provide items to take customer and product info and complete a sale.

-Sales - provides blueprint for Sales object.
+—Sales - provides blueprint for Sales object.
 Implements Serializable.

-Customer - provides the blueprint for a Customer object.
+—Customer - provides the blueprint for a Customer object.
 Implements Comparable and Serializable for sorting.

-Inventory - abstract class for inventory items.
+—Inventory - abstract class for inventory items.
 Implements Comparable and Serializable for sorting.

-Plants - abstract class that extends Inventory.
+—Plants - abstract class that extends Inventory.
 Lays blueprint for Plant objects.

-BulkProducts - extends Inventory.
+—BulkProducts - extends Inventory.
 Lays blueprint for non-plant items.

-Perennials - extends Plants.
+—Perennials - extends Plants.
 Provides blueprint for Perennial plant objects.

-Trees - extends Plants.
+—Trees - extends Plants.
 Provides blueprint for Tree plant objects.

-Day - provides methods for tracking and assigning dates to sales.
+—Day - provides methods for tracking and assigning dates to sales.

-DayComparator - implements Comparator and used for arranging sales by date.
+—DayComparator - implements Comparator and used for arranging sales by date.